jtsage/jquery-mobile-simpledialog/README.md

 Available Options
 -----------------

-_These can be passed to datebox via an object set at the data-options attribute, or in the standard method_
+_These can be passed to the dialog via an object set at the data-options attribute, or in the standard method_

 ### Themeing:
 * __pickPageTheme__ : Theme for popup window or dialog